KeithGDR/tf2-shadowfortress/README.md

-# Sourcemod - Redirect API
+# TF2-ShadowFortress
-A Sourcemod project that allows an easy API to allow for redirects, specifically for TF2.
-(Source Engine)
+A gamemode which revolves around classes similar to the ShadowRun game.